-“Don’t underestimate the power of pretty colors,” says editorial food director Jennifer Aaronson of the French macaron’s popularity.
+“Don’t underestimate the power of pretty colors,” says Jennifer Aaronson, our resident dessert expert, of the French macaron’s popularity.
 No need to tell us -- we’re smitten with these luxurious two-bite treats, and we’re sure you will be, too.
 Get more of Jennifer's macaron wisdom below.

 Give us a brief history of the macaron.

 The French macaron -- not to be confused with the coconut macaroon, or the more rustic-looking almond macaroon -- actually originated at a monastery in 14th-century Venice!
 They were said to be shaped like a monk's navel, and French nuns used them to pay for housing during the French Revolution.
 But its modern iteration as sandwich cookie was popularized by Parisian pastry shop Laduree in the 1900s.
 The craze moved stateside a few years ago, and there’s no end in sight.